rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="How can I find out a user's roles and responsibilities?" col="in" href="accordion20" >}}

-Using the [List global roles assigned to a user](https://docs.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API methods defined in the *Identity API Guide*. you can check about the roles for a certain user.
-Through the [Cloud Control Panel](https://login.rackspace.com), you can also see the roles that each user has.
+You can query the roles for a given user by using the [List global roles assigned to a user](https://docs.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API operation described in the *Identity API Guide*.
+Additionally, you can view the roles that a user has through the [Cloud Control Panel](https://login.rackspace.com).
 {{</ accordion >}}

 {{< accordion title="Can I view multiple accounts in the Cloud Control Panel?" col="in" href="accordion21" >}}